 Hazardous waste is of federal jurisdiction and is deemed hazardous according to its corrosive, reactive, explosive, toxic, flammable and infectious nature.
-It is classified as hazardous under NOM-052-SEMARNAT-2005 and NOM-053-SEMARNAT-1993.
+It is classified as hazardous under the NOM-052-SEMARNAT-2005 and the NOM-053-SEMARNAT-1993.

 Generating hazardous waste.
-Generators of hazardous waste must be registered with SEMARNAT.
+Generators of hazardous waste must be registered with the Secretariat of the Environment and Natural Resources (Secretaría de Medio Ambiente y Recursos Naturales) (SEMARNAT).
 They must comply with several obligations which vary depending on the amount of hazardous waste generated yearly, such as:

 Having an authorised management programme for the waste generated if required under the law.